 Immunotherapy is a type of treatment that aims to boost the body’s own immune system to fight cancer cells.
 In the immune system, the white blood cells called T-cells are responsible for identifying and destroying cells that have become infected with germs or cells that have mutated and become cancerous.
 However, cancerous cells can continue to change and can develop ways to suppress the normal T-cell response.6,7

 Researchers have begun to identify pathways where cancer cells suppress the T-cell immune response.
 One of the pathways that is affected in some lung cancers is the PD-1 (programmed cell death) receptor and its ligands (the molecules which bind to the receptor) PD-L1 and PD-L2.
 When this pathway is exploited by the mutations in the cancerous cells, the cancer can grow and spread without being kept in check by T-cells.
-Two immunotherapy treatments have been developed to target the PD-1 pathway in NSCLC treatment: Keytruda® (pembrolizumab) and Opdivo® (nivolumab).7
+Several immunotherapy treatments have been developed to target the PD-1 pathway in NSCLC treatment: Keytruda® (pembrolizumab) and Opdivo® (nivolumab).7

 Additional immunotherapies approved for the treatment of certain forms of NSCLC include Tecentriq (atezolizumab) and Imfinzi (durvalumab), both PD-L1 inhibitors, as well as ipilimumab (Yervoy®), a CTLA-4 inhibitor.
 By blocking CTLA-4, ipilimumab provides another pathway to helping improve T-cell function against the cancer.